Azure/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 ### Key Vault Configuration

-Configure the Key Vault that will be used to store the keys used by the storage account for encryption at rest, as well as the Azure Open AI service.
+Configure the Key Vault that will be used to store the keys used by the storage account for encryption at rest, as well as the Azure OpenAI service.
 It is recommended to leave with the default recommendations as it relates to the security and compliance recommendations.
 If needed, you can opt out of the recommendations, assuming you are aware of the implications.

 <img src="./KVSetup1.png" alt="Key Vault" width="800" height="600">

 In the networking section when deploying using a Private Endpoint, you must provide the resourceId of an existing subnet in the same region where you are deploying into.
-If you want to deploy the Azure Open AI workloads into a different region vs where you have your virtual network, select the region for the Private Endpoint (i.e., "Deploy the Private Endpoint for Key Vault into the same region as the Key Vault" option must be set to "No", and the regional parameter will appear in the portal)
+If you want to deploy the Azure OpenAI workloads into a different region vs where you have your virtual network, select the region for the Private Endpoint (i.e., "Deploy the Private Endpoint for Key Vault into the same region as the Key Vault" option must be set to "No", and the regional parameter will appear in the portal)

 <img src="./KVSetup2.png>" alt="Key Vault" width="800" height="600"

 ### Storage Configuration

-This page will create and configure the storage account that will be used in conjunction with the Key Vault and the Azure Open AI service.
-This enables you to bring your own data that you can use to fine-tune and train the Azure Open AI service for enterprise-specific contexts, fully encrypted at rest using a customer-managed key.
+This page will create and configure the storage account that will be used in conjunction with the Key Vault and the Azure OpenAI service.
+This enables you to bring your own data that you can use to fine-tune and train the Azure OpenAI service for enterprise-specific contexts, fully encrypted at rest using a customer-managed key.

 Provide a key name, and the resourceId for an existing subnet when deploying with Private Endpoint.
 Same as with the Key Vault configuration, if you are deploying to a different region vs where the virtual network is created, select a different region for the private endpoint.